migtools/oadp-non-admin/docs/design/nab_and_nar_status_update.md

 velero backup describe -n openshift-adp nab-nacproject-c3499c2729730a
 ```

-Similarly, NonAdminRestore `status.veleroRestore` contains `nameuuid`, `namespace` and `status`.
+Similarly, NonAdminRestore `status.veleroRestore` contains `nacuuid`, `namespace` and `status`.
-- `status.veleroRestore.nameuuid` field stores generated unique UUID of the `VeleroRestore` object.
-The same UUID is also stored as the label value `openshift.io/oadp-nar-origin-nameuuid` within the created `VeleroRestore` object.
+- `status.veleroRestore.nacuuid` field stores generated unique UUID of the `VeleroRestore` object.
+The same UUID is also stored as the label value `openshift.io/oadp-nar-origin-nacuuid` within the created `VeleroRestore` object.
 - `status.veleroRestore.namespace` represents the namespace in which the `veleroRestore` object was created.
 - `status.veleroRestore.status` field is a copy of the `VeleroRestore` object status.